25thhour/jwdn.cc/README.md

 Cloudflare Workers live in the `./functions` directory and are set to be ignored by 11ty in the `.eleventyignore` file.

-To test a function run `wrangler pages dev functions`.
+To test a function run `npx wrangler pages dev functions`.

 ---